 Note also that whereas the biological substrate view implies that AI consciousness is impossible as a general matter, the biological function view implies that AI consciousness is impossible only to the extent that silicon-based systems are incapable of performing the relevant functions.
 But of course, even if AI systems are incapable of performing these functions given current hardware setups, that might change if we have other, more biologically-inspired hardware setups in the future (Brunet & Halina, 2020).
-So, insofar as we accept this kind of view, the upshot is not that AI consciousness is impossible forever, but rather that AI consciousness is impossible for now.
+So, insofar as we accept this kind of view, the upshot is not that AI consciousness is impossible for now.
 Nevertheless, since our goal here is to estimate the probability of AI consciousness within the decade, we can treat both views as ruling out AI consciousness for present purposes.